charparr/modberg/README.md

 ## Testing and Development

+The development environment resides at `dev_tools/environment.yml`.
+To use this environment when testing and running the app locally, use the following chain of commands to manage the environment.

 - Create a `conda` environment
-  - `conda env create -f environment.yml`
+  - `conda env create -f dev_tools/environment.yml`
 - Activate the environment
-  - `conda activate modberg`
+  - `conda activate frost-depth`
 - Run the app locally
   - `streamlit run app.py`

-### Notes
+- Update the dev environment (if you need to add a package)
+  - `conda env export --no-builds | grep -v "^prefix: " > environment.yml`

-Point of potential confusion: this repo includes a minimal `requirements.txt` file.
-This file is used to deploy the app on the Streamlit Community Cloud.
-There are likely other ways to configure this deploy, but this was the path of least friction at time of inital development.
+The production environment is the top-level `environment.yml` file.
+This environment is used to deploy the app on the Streamlit Community Cloud.
+There are likely other ways to configure this deploy, but this was the path of least friction at time of the initial development work.
+This is a minimal environment, and the framework (Streamlit) is not required as a dependency by the Streamlit Community Cloud.
+This environment is minimal because the deploy is more likely to be successful if the Streamlit Community Cloud platform is able to independently resolve dependencies and system-level libraries.
+To update this environment after adding a package, use the following command:

+`conda env export --no-builds --from-history | grep -v "^prefix: " > environment.yml`

-## Background
+## Frost Depth Background

 From Bianchini and Gonzalez (2012)<sup>[[6]](#6)</sup>: